-I've worked as a journalist and communicator for more than a decade covering everything from cops and courts to sports.
-Currently, I work writing about the credit union movement.
+I'm a liberal arts-educated journalist and professional communicator with a wide range of expertise.
 I tell stories with multimedia skills including video and audio production, photography, and web design.
 I am fascinated with the space program, baseball, and penguins.
 I live in Madison, Wis.

 2001 - 2005

 Served as the editor-in-chief of the Ripon College Days (student newspaper) and general manager of RCTV (student television club).

 Attended journalism-focused course that included meeting legends such as Helen Thomas, Sam Donaldson and Seymour Hersh in Washington, D.C.